pineappleslikei/pco-birthday-reminder/README.md

 ## Getting Started
 #### You'll need:
-1. Planning Center Account
+1. Planning Center Account:
-    Generate an app id and key at https://api.planningcenteronline.com/oauth/applications.
+    * Generate an app id and key at https://api.planningcenteronline.com/oauth/applications.
-2. Gmail Account
+2. Gmail Account:
+    * Go to "google->account->security->signing into google->app passwords"
+    * Generate an app password
-    Go to "google->account->security->signing into google->app passwords" and generate an app password.
-Drop both of these into their respective places in the credentials module.
+    * Drop both of these into their respective places in the credentials module